 The implementation of our Enterprise Resource Planning system could disrupt our business.
-We are in the process of implementing a common Enterprise Resource Planning (ERP) system across the Company and went live with the first wave of the system, including procurement, general ledger, accounts payable, and projects and fixed assets, in the second half of fiscal 2022, with other processes following thereafter.
+We are in the process of implementing a common Enterprise Resource Planning (ERP) system across the Company and went live with the first wave of the system, including procurement, general ledger, accounts payable, and projects and fixed assets, in the second half of fiscal 2022.
+A Global Design project is in process to design the manufacturing processes that will be converted to the ERP system.
+We also will be piloting the ERP system in our new Monterrey, Mexico manufacturing location.
 Although we currently expect the ERP implementation to increase efficiencies by leveraging a common, cloud-based system throughout the Company and standardizing processes and reporting, our ERP system implementation may not result in improvements that outweigh its costs and may disrupt our operations.
 Our inability to mitigate existing and future disruptions could adversely affect our sales, earnings, financial condition and liquidity.
 The ERP system implementation subjects us to substantial costs and inherent risks associated with migrating from our legacy systems.
 These costs and risks could include, but are not limited to:

-- significant capital and operating expenditures; - disruptions to our domestic and international supply chains; - inability to fill customer orders accurately and on a timely basis, or at all; - inability to process payments to suppliers, vendors and associates accurately and in a timely manner; - disruption to our system of internal controls; - inability to fulfill our SEC or other governmental reporting requirements in a timely or accurate manner; - inability to fulfill federal, state, or local tax filing requirements in a timely or accurate manner; and - increased demands on management and staff time to the detriment of other corporate initiatives.
+- significant capital and operating expenditures; - disruptions to our domestic and international supply chains; - inability to fill customer orders accurately and on a timely basis, or at all; - inability to process payments to suppliers, vendors and associates accurately and in a timely manner; - disruption to our system of internal controls; - inability to fulfill our SEC or other governmental reporting requirements in a timely or accurate manner; - inability to fulfill federal, state, or local tax filing requirements in a timely or accurate manner; and - · increased demands on management and staff time to the detriment of other corporate initiatives.